Nutty

 You’ve most likely worked out that the average UK pension pot is quite a bit lower than the recommended pension pot.
 And by quite a bit!

-As a quick recap, the average pension pot at:
+As a quick recap, the average pension pot from government data is:

 • Age 40 is £30,000